Vecchia Gaussian Processes: on probabilistic and statistical properties: Proof of the lemmas and theorems in Section and

 Finally, we consider the derivative $K^{(k_1,k_2)}(x_1,x_2)$ for $|k_1|+|k_2|=2\underline{\alpha}$.
 Since $K(\cdot,\cdot)$ and its derivatives are real valued functions,

 Therefore, the absolute value of $K^{(k_1,k_2)}(x,x)-K^{(k_1,k_2)}(x,x+h)$, is bounded as

-Noticing that the RHS of (\ref{eq:K derive drop}) (up to a constant multiplier) coincides with $K(x,x)-K(x,x+h)$ for regularity parameter $\alpha-\underline{\alpha}$, it suffices to prove the upper bound (\ref{eq:matern diff lipschitz}) for $\alpha\in(0,1]$.
+Noting that the right hand side (RHS) of (\ref{eq:K derive drop}) (up to a constant multiplier) coincides with $K(x,x)-K(x,x+h)$ for regularity parameter $\alpha-\underline{\alpha}$, it is sufficient to prove the upper bound (\ref{eq:matern diff lipschitz}) for $\alpha\in(0,1]$.
 From now on we will apply the representation (\ref{eq:MaternCov o}) of the covariance kernel.
 For $\alpha\in(0,1)$, combining equations (10.25.2) and (10.27.4) of \cite{DLMF} yields the following expansion for the Mat\'{e}rn covariance kernel near zero

 where $\mathcal{I}_\alpha(\cdot)$ is the modified Bessel function of the first kind.
 Therefore,

 verifying the upper bound (\ref{eq:matern diff lipschitz}) for $\alpha\not\in\mathbb{N}$.
 For $\alpha\in\mathbb{N}$, combining equations (10.25.2) and (10.31.1) of \cite{DLMF} yields